tamagui/tamagui/next.md

 - 3
   - <Video />, <Spinner />
+  - instead of generating classname strings generate objects
+    - instead of concatClassNames then just object ...
   - fix memory leak causing OOM eventually on site
   - // this can be done with CSS entirely right?
   - useLayout feature hook